JaimePolidura/MemDB/core/README.md

 - ETCD_ADDRESSES.
 Etcd addresses.
 Default: 127.0.0.1:2379.
 Exmaple <address1>,<address2> etc.
 - CLUSTER_MANAGER_ADDRESS.
 Default: 127.0.0.1:8080
 - CLUSTER_MANAGER_ADDRESS_USING_DNS.
 If set to true a DNS lookup will be executed when connecting to the cluster manager.
 Default: false.
+- NODE_ID.
+The actual node id for the node itself.
+Default: 1.

 ### Operations
 ## Available operators